UlrikDaae/Ulrik-Daae/README.md

 ### 🥥  Me in a (coco)nut shell

-- I have a master's degree in special needs pedagogy in May 2022 with a grade A.
+- I have a master's degree in special needs pedagogy from the Western Norway University of Applied Sciences of May 2022, where I was one of three to get an A.

 - Currently employed as a research assistant at the University of Oslo.

 - During my work with my Master's thesis I started to love the nuances and possibilities of data, the vizualisations you create with it, and the impact that can come from it.

-- Because of this newfound passion I changed my trajectory towards working with data analysis in the second half of 2022 with a Google Data Analyst certification, working towards DataCamps Data Analysis Professional certification.
+- Because of this newfound passion I changed my trajectory towards working with data analysis in the second half of 2022 with a Google Data Analyst certification.
+Since completing this in November, I have started working towards DataCamps Data Analysis Professional certification as well as completing the SQL for Data Sciene course by UC Davis.

 ### ☀️ My personality
+- I am an outgoing person with loads of enthusiasm.

 ### ➕ What I'm working on now